Supports reference to a particular property of an instance.

 WRITE "File name afterward: ",$PROPERTY(TestFile,"Name"),!

-The following example returns a property value from the current object, in this case the SQL Shell. $PROPERTY is specified with its first parameter omitted:
+The following example returns a property value from the current object, in this case the SQL Shell. $PROPERTY is specified with its first argument omitted:

 SQL Command Line Shell